Hrabosh03/BaThesis_Hrabal/README.md

 # Spatial Analysis Scripts – Bachelor's Thesis

-This repository contains Python scripts developed as part of a bachelor's thesis focused on the spatial analysis of socially disadvantaged areas and elementary schools with a high number of students with special educational needs (SEN) in the Olomouc and Moravian-Silesian regions of the Czech Republic.
+This repository contains Python scripts developed as part of a bachelor's thesis named Geoinformation analysis of social segregation in relation to primary education (Hrabal 2025).

 ## Contents

-### 1. `create_custom_weights_matrix.py`
+### 1. `SWM.py`
 This script generates a custom spatial weights matrix (`.swm`) for a set of polygon features (e.g., schools).
 The weights are computed based on a distance-decay function with defined inner and outer thresholds.
 The matrix can be used for spatial statistics, such as spatial lag computation.

 **Key features:**